 Food and Drug Interactions

-- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
+- Avoid grapefruit or grapefruit juice while taking this medicine.
 Grapefruit and grapefruit juice may raise the levels of nilotinib in your body.
 This could make side effects worse.

-- Nilotinib capsules contain lactose, check with your doctor if you have severe problems with galactose intolerance.
+- Nilotinib capsules contain lactose, check with your doctor if you have severe problems with lactose intolerance.

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with nilotinib.
 Also, check with your doctor or pharmacist before starting any new prescription or over the-counter medicines, or dietary supplement to make sure that there are no interactions.

 - Avoid the use of St. John’s Wort while taking nilotinib as this may lower the levels of the drug in your body, which can make it less effective.

-- Drugs that treat heartburn and stomach upset such Maalox®, Mylanta®, Protonix®, Nexium®, Prilosec®, Pepcid®, Tagamet®, and Zantac® may lower the effect of your cancer treatment if taken with nilotinib.
-Call your doctor to find out what drug you may take with nilotinib to help with heartburn or stomach upset.
+- Medications that treat heartburn and stomach upset may lower the effect of your cancer treatment if taken with nilotinib.
+Ask your doctor what medication you may take with nilotinib to help with heartburn or stomach upset.

 When to Call the Doctor